-Flight attendants have taken some serious career knocks since the terrorist attacks of 9/11, suffering pay cuts, extreme hours and rude customers, but the profession still holds a special allure for many starry-eyed travelers.
-The FAA requires all airlines to train newly hired flight attendants in a course that meets special federal standards, and officially airlines recognize no other course.
+Flight attendants have taken some serious career knocks since the terrorist attacks of September 11, 2001, suffering pay cuts, extreme hours and rude customers, but the profession still holds a special allure for many starry-eyed travelers.
+The Federal Aviation Administration requires all airlines to train newly hired flight attendants in a course that meets special federal standards, and officially airlines recognize no other course.
 However, entering the field is competitive, and some candidates take additional training to improve their chances.

 No College Degree Required

 Flight attendants do not need any college-level training to enter the field.
 However, since what they do is similar to the work of waitresses and sales personnel, airlines prefer them to have one or two years of customer service experience.
-Even so, according the U.S. Bureau of Labor Statistics, roughly 30 percent of flight attendants have a college degree, and some even have master’s degrees and doctorates.
+Even so, according the Chronicle of Higher Education, roughly 30 percent of flight attendants have a college degree, and some even have master’s degrees and doctorates.
 Airlines will wave customer service experience requirements for college graduates because they perceive these candidates as having polished interpersonal skills.
-However, given that entry-level flight attendants make around $14,000 and only average about $35,000 throughout their careers, a $40,000 to $160,000 college degree might be an unwise investment.
-The Chronicle of Higher Education and most professionals in the field discourage flight attendants from seeing college as a requirement.
+However, given that the lowest 10 percent earned less than $25,930 and only average about $44,860 throughout their careers, a $40,000 to $160,000 college degree might be an unwise investment.
+The Bureau of Labor Statistics and most professionals in the field discourage flight attendants from seeing college as a requirement.

 Benefits of a Foreign Language